comunica/website/pages/association/board.md

 At least once every year, the board virtually meets for a board meeting.
 Not all members are required to be present at each meeting.
-The chair is expected to prepare an agenda ahead of time, which should contain points raised by the board members.
+The chair is expected to prepare an agenda ahead of time on https://github.com/comunica/association/blob/master/board-meetings/next.md, which should contain points raised by the board members.
 A meeting may be skipped if there are no objections from members.